albanleandri/hugo-casse-pere/README.md

 * Moved the navigation bar on top of the page
 * Added the Whatsapp, LinkedIn and Email share buttons to the floating header
 * Added support for Google Tag Manager
+* Added support for robots.txt and sitemap.xml generation
 * Added ability to toggle on/off the search feature, logo footer, author signature in posts
 * Show post description in list instead of full untruncated content
 * Removed the "archive" content type